DevilProMT/wicked-waifus-rs/README.md

 The data files: Logic JSON collections (`assets/logic/json`) and config/hotpatch indexes (`assets/config`, `assets/hotpatch`) are included in this repository.
 Keep in mind that you need to have the `assets` subdirectory in current working directory.

 #### Connecting
-You have to download client of Wuthering Waves Beta 1.3, apply the [shorekeeper-patch](https://git.xeondev.com/xeon/shorekeeper-patch/releases) and add necessary `.pak` files, which you can get here: [shorekeeper-pak](https://git.xeondev.com/Shorekeeper/shorekeeper-pak)
+You have to download client of Wuthering Waves Beta 2.1, apply the [wicked-waifus-win-patch](https://git.xeondev.com/wickedwaifus/wicked-waifus-win-patch) and add necessary `.pak` files, which you can get here: [wicked-waifus-pak](https://git.xeondev.com/wickedwaifus/wicked-waifus-pak)

 ### Troubleshooting
 [Visit our discord](https://discord.gg/reversedrooms) if you have any questions/issues

 ### Support
 If you want to support this project, feel free to [send a tip via boosty](https://boosty.to/xeondev/donate)

+### Credits
+- xeon
+- xavo95